GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/introduction/how_to_use_this_manual.md

 1. **Introduction**

    By now you probably have read through most of this part of the manual already.
-The goal of this section is to contain the minimum amount of information needed to get started with the the rest of the manual.
+The goal of this section is to contain the minimum amount of information needed to get started with the rest of the manual.
 It briefly explains what the GWB is to new and potential users and how to use the manual.

 2. **User Manual**